FAIRmat-NFDI/nomad-docs/docs/howto/manage/program/graph_api.md

 }
 ```

-The reference string `#/run/0/calculation/2` is returned, the data it points to is, however, not fetched.
+The response will contain the reference string `#/run/0/calculation/2`, but not the data that it points to:

 ```json hl_lines="10"
 {